This troubleshooting article describes what to do when queries that return results in a different order than the data model start failing.

 SELECT * from heartrate WHERE pet_chip_id = 123e4567-e89b-12d3-a456-426655440b23 ORDER BY time DESC;

-However when the partition is large, Scylla needs to read WHOLE partition and reverses it in memory.
-In the best case, this creates stress for resources on Scylla nodes and in the worst case it can trigger a crash.
+However, when the partition is large, Scylla needs to read the WHOLE partition and reverses it in memory.
+In the best case, this creates stress for resources on Scylla nodes, and in the worst case, it can trigger a crash.

 See issue #5804 for more information.

-Scylla monitoring dashboards do detect reverse queries and display them on the CQL Optimization dashboard.
-Refer to this doc on Reversed CQL Reads
+Scylla monitoring dashboards detect reverse queries and display them on the CQL Optimization dashboard.
+See Reversed CQL Reads for details.

 To figure out WHICH query is causing the failure, you might try the procedure described in probabilistic tracing.